Why Major In Modern Middle East Studies?

 The major is strengthened by

-- Yale faculty who focus on the modern Middle East, in Yale College, as well as Yale’s professional schools (Divinity, Law, and Medicine).
+- Yale faculty who focus on the modern Middle East, in Yale College, as well as Yale’s professional schools (e.g. Architecture, Public Health and Law).

 - Language training in Arabic, Persian, Turkish, and Hebrew through the advanced level.